dev-rohit0/studio/README.md

     ```
 3.  **Configure Firebase:**
     *   Create a Firebase project at [https://console.firebase.google.com/](https://console.firebase.google.com/).
-    *   Enable Firestore database in your project settings.
+    *   Enable **Firestore Database** in your project settings (choose **Start in test mode** for initial development, but secure your rules for production).
     *   Go to Project Settings > General.
-Under "Your apps", add a web app.
+Under "Your apps", click the "</>" icon to add a web app.
-    *   Copy the `firebaseConfig` object provided.
+    *   Register your app.
+Give it a nickname (e.g., "Math Mania Web"). **Firebase Hosting is NOT required for this step.**
+    *   After registering, Firebase will show you a `firebaseConfig` object.
+Copy these values.
-    *   Create a `.env.local` file in the root of your project (if it doesn't exist).
+    *   Create a file named `.env.local` in the **root** of your project directory (if it doesn't already exist).
-    *   Add the following environment variables to your `.env.local` file, replacing the placeholder values with your actual Firebase config values:
+    *   Add the following environment variables to your `.env.local` file, **carefully replacing the placeholder values (`YOUR_...`) with your actual Firebase config values**:

         ```env
+        # --- IMPORTANT: REPLACE THESE VALUES ---
         NEXT_PUBLIC_FIREBASE_API_KEY=YOUR_API_KEY
         NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN=YOUR_AUTH_DOMAIN
         NEXT_PUBLIC_FIREBASE_PROJECT_ID=YOUR_PROJECT_ID
         NEXT_PUBLIC_FIREBASE_STORAGE_BUCKET=YOUR_STORAGE_BUCKET
         NEXT_PUBLIC_FIREBASE_MESSAGING_SENDER_ID=YOUR_MESSAGING_SENDER_ID
         NEXT_PUBLIC_FIREBASE_APP_ID=YOUR_APP_ID
+        # ---------------------------------------
         ```
-        **IMPORTANT:** Ensure your Project ID (`NEXT_PUBLIC_FIREBASE_PROJECT_ID`) is correctly set.
-The application will log an error and Firestore operations will fail if this is missing or incorrect.
+        **CRITICAL:** Ensure your Project ID (`NEXT_PUBLIC_FIREBASE_PROJECT_ID`) is correctly set. **Do not leave it as `YOUR_PROJECT_ID`.** If this value is missing or incorrect, the application will log an error, and Firestore operations (like creating or joining rooms) will fail, often with a "Bad Request" or similar network error pointing to Firestore.

     *   **Firestore Security Rules:** For development, you can start with open rules, but **ensure you secure these for production**:
-        *   Go to Firestore Database > Rules.
+        *   Go to your Firebase project: Build > Firestore Database > Rules.
-        *   Use rules like this for initial testing (ALLOWS ANYONE TO READ/WRITE):
+        *   Use rules like this for initial testing (ALLOWS ANYONE TO READ/WRITE - **INSECURE FOR PRODUCTION**):
             ```
             rules_version = '2';
             service cloud.firestore {
               match /databases/{database}/documents {
-                // Allow read/write access to all documents for now
+                // Allow read/write access to all documents for DEVELOPMENT ONLY
                 // WARNING: Secure this before deploying to production! match /{document=**} {
                   allow read, write: if true;
+                  // For production, you might use: allow read, write: if request.auth != null;
                 }
               }
             }
             ```
-        *   For production, you'll need rules that restrict access based on authentication or specific logic.
+        *   Click **Publish**.

 4.  **Run the development server:**
     ```bash